Thomas Aquinas: Just price

 Thomas Aquinas distinguished the just, or natural, price of a good from that price which manipulates another party.
 He determines the just price from a number of things.
 First, the just price must be relative to the worth of the good.
 Thomas held that the price of a good measures its quality: "the quality of a thing that comes into human use is measured by the price given for it".
 The price of a good, measured by its worth, is determined by its usefulness to man.
 This worth is subjective because each good has a different level of usefulness to every man.
 The price should reflect the current value of a good according to its usefulness to man.
 "Gold and silver are costly not only on account of the usefulness of the vessels and other like things made from them, but also on account of the excellence and purity of their substance."

-The discussion of just price sees that there should be an understanding of what is fair to both sides of the parties.
-Neither should be exploiting the others circumstance.
-It is considered that the just price should account for a persons relative statues in life.
+The discussion of just price sees that there should be an understanding of what is fair to both sides.
+Neither should be exploiting the other's circumstance.
+It is considered that the just price should account for a persons relative status in life.
 Someone of less means would have a different obligation compared to someone who is well off.
 "Need is subjectivised the concern of the buyer and the seller in their respective conditions during the transaction."